Images © Arup / F2K

 The underlying issue

 Buildings are still treated as isolated projects rather than configurable systems.
-As long as this logic persists, it remains difficult to improve productivity, enable circular construction or scale better solutions across the industry.

 DEVELOPMENT PARTNER